queuedpixel/twitch-craps-bot/readme.md

 #### Forcing Commands

-You can force other players to issue commands using the `!craps force` command.
+You can force other players to run commands using the `!craps force` command.
 You must first specify the username to run the command and then the command to run, without the `!craps` prefix.

 Example: `!craps force [username] bet pass 1`